KayleighPerera/COM519/README.md

 - npm install mongoose 🏁

-#🏎️Running the project:
+# Running the project:
-In the terminal type in:
+🏎️In the terminal type in:

     npm run dev